project-pivot/labelled-awt-data/README.md

 This repo contains publicly-available process data from an academic, namely me (Iris).
 Specifically, it contains one month's worth of so-called Active Window Tracking (AWT) data.
 AWT data sits in between UI logs and traditional single-system event data.
 It is a recording of the apps that I used on the computer and the titles of the screens I had active over the course of four weeks in 2023, namely March 6 to April 2.
 For the recording, I used a tool called Tockler (http://maygo.github.io/tockler/), which has been running on my computer since December 2022.
 It logs application title, window title, start time and end time, without having to manually activate a recording.

 ## Related publication
-In our 2023 ICPM paper, we performed a first exploration of this data and reflected on the opportunity that the data brings for mining work practices.
+In our 2023 ICPM paper, we performed a first exploration of this data and reflected on the opportunities that the data brings for mining work practices.
 We found that it helps capture previously-unrecorded work activities, expose the relations between work processes, and navigate between different levels of data granularity.
 We refer to the paper for more details:

 Beerepoot, I., Barenholz, D., Beekhuis, S., Gulden, J., Lee, S., Lu, X., ... & Reijers, H. A. (2023, October).
 A Window of Opportunity: Active Window Tracking for Mining Work Practices.
 In 2023 5th International Conference on Process Mining (ICPM) (pp. 57-64).
 IEEE.